parcio/julea/README.md

 Its goal is to provide a solid foundation for storage research and teaching.

 For more information, please refer to the [documentation](doc/README.md).
+There is also a separate [API documentation](https://julea-io.github.io/julea/) available.

 ## Quick Start